 W Withdrawal: student withdrew before end of course.
-Will not count towards calculating grade point average.
+Will not count towards calculating grade point average, but does count toward units attempted.

 NR No Report: Instructor is unable to provide final evaluation.
 Written explanation from instructor will be expected.
-Will not count towards calculating grade point average.
+Is not considered a permanent grade, and therefore will not count either towards calculating grade point average, or units attempted.

-II.H.3.
+IV.C.
 Incompletes

 Permission to take an incomplete in a course is by petition only.
 Petitions must be made no later than the last day of instruction.
 Failure to file an incomplete form by this time will result in a failing grade for the course.
-All incomplete work is due three weeks after the end of the semester.
-If the work is not completed by the due date, then the incomplete will convert to a failing grade.
-No credit is earned for the course.
-The course can be repeated when it is offered at a later time, however, the failing grade remains on the student's transcript.
+An Incomplete (I) grade must be made up within three weeks of the end of the current semester.
+Faculty must turn in the grade three weeks after the submission of the student's work.
+If no grade is turned in by the end of the sixth week after the semester ends, the "I" will automatically change to a grade of "F" and will not count toward graduation requirements (i.e., no credit is earned for the course, it counts as a 0 for GPA).
+This becomes the student's permanent grade for the course.
+The course can be repeated when it is offered at a later time; however, the failing grade remains on the student's transcript.